 Please note that the graduate program has limited enrollment; admission is very competitive.
 Because only a small fraction of applicants can be accommodated, there can be no guarantee that applicants who meet admission requirements will be accepted into the program.

 Departmental support is available to graduate students on a competitive basis.
 Students requesting financial support should apply to the department by February 1.
 Other assistance is available through the University Financial Aid Office.
-Students should note that applications for Federal Work Study should also be mailed during the first week of February.

 Please disregard any emails stating that your application won't move forward with out these tests.
 It is an automated email that the department cannot change.